Menu Close

 “Red meat consumption is associated with an increased risk of total Cardio-vascular disease and cancer mortality.
 Substitution of other healthy protein sources for red meat is associated with a lower mortality risk”

-Now, in this study all of the red meat consumed was either qualified as unprocessed – beef, pork, or lamb or processed, which included: bacon, hot dogs, sausage, salami, bologna, and other processed meats.
+In this study all of the red meat consumed was either qualified as unprocessed – beef, pork, or lamb – or processed, which included: bacon, hot dogs, sausage, salami, bologna, and other processed meats.
 Specifically:

 “In these two large prospective cohorts of US men and women, we found that a higher intake of red meat was associated with a significantly elevated risk of total, cardiovascular disease and cancer mortality, and this association was observed for unprocessed and processed red meat, with a relatively greater risk for processed red meat.”